atuttle/preso-closures/presentation.md

 	}

 Note:
+- This is a visual map of the schope chain.
 - The integer values here are in the order that Railo will look for them.
 Notice how they start at the inner-most line and work their way out.
 - Personally I feel this makes more sense than ACF.